stupidmankind/BYpassDoc/docs/source/commands/imagerecognition.rst

 	The image will be used as the image to be found on screen.

 **Offset X Coordinate**
 	Specify if an offset is required.
 0 or 100.
-This will move the mouse X pixels to the right of the location of the image
+This will move the mouse X pixels to the right of the location of the image.

 **Offset Y Coordinate**
 	Specify if an offset is required.
 0 or 100.
-This will move the mouse Y pixels down from the top of the location of the image
+This will move the mouse Y pixels down from the top of the location of the image.

 **Similarity**
-	Specify the similarity threshold between 0.0 - 1.0 to find the image
+	Specify the similarity threshold between 0.0 - 1.0 to find the image.

 **Actions**
-	Please indicate an action type if required
+	Please indicate an action type if required.